Employee Retention Strategies: Popcorn Day

-We asked the Celpax community to share their best employee morale tips to learn from each other:
+We asked the Celpax community to share their best retention tips and examples to learn from each other:

 Here’s Stacy Walker, HR Training Coordinator at Koch Foods in Mississippi, USA.

-She’s sharing how their Popcorn Days help raise wellbeing at work:
+She’s sharing how their Popcorn Days help raise wellbeing at work and reduce employee turnover:

 “At Koch Foods we started popping corn on random days for our poultry plant family.